fsharp/fslang-design/RFCs/FS-1002-cartesian-product-for-collections.md

 ### Naming

-The name of the funciton has not been finalized.
+The name of the function has not been finalized.
 Some of the suggestions are

 * ``cross``
 * ``product``